A dichotomy for $D$-rank 1 types in simple theories: Dichotomies for rank 1 types

+Recall that a theory $T$ is called \em hypersimple \em if it is simple and eliminates hyperimaginaries [S1].

 \begin{proposition} Let $T$ be a countable hypersimple theory and assume $T^{eq}$ has PCFT.
-Let $p\in S(\emptyset)$ be a type of $SU$-rank 1 that is not essentially-1-based by means of the forking-topology.
-Then $acl(p^\CC)$ contains a weakly-minimal definable set defined over $acl(p^\CC)$.
-If, in addition, $p$ is minimal then $acl(p^\CC)$ contains a strongly-minimal definable set. \end{proposition}
+Let $p\in S(\emptyset)$ be a type of $SU$-rank 1 that is not essentially 1-based by means of the forking-topology.
+Then $acl(p^\CC)$ contains a weakly minimal definable set defined over $acl(p^\CC)$.
+If, in addition, $p$ is minimal then $acl(p^\CC)$ contains a strongly minimal definable set. \end{proposition}